StavSteven/us_car_accidents/README.md

 Statistical analysis (chi-squared test) was applied to validate the hypotheses., Data visualisation was performed using Power BI to clearly communicate insights.

-## The rationale to map the business requirements to the Data Visualisations
+## Rationale to map the business requirements

 ### Project Methodology and Execution